 What about MFormats SDK?

-You don't need to use "object::" or "file::"prefixes for properties MFormats SDK objects
+The same things work, but you don't need to use "object::" or "file::"prefixes for properties of MFormats SDK objects